wp-plugins/bulletproof-security/readme.txt

 BulletProof Security uses a one-click setup method vs breaking up options and settings into multiple separate different options and settings.
 One-click is literal if you are setting up BulletProof Security using the Setup Wizard.
 BPS is setup completely and all security features are turned on when you click the Setup Wizard button.
 One-click is used figuratively and not literally if you are using the Manual Controls to setup BulletProof Security.
 One-click is generally the concept where several tasks are performed with one-click of a button.
 BPS BulletProof Modes Manual setup actually takes 4 clicks, but with those 4 clicks BPS BulletProof Modes are setup and the website has maximum security enabled with all BPS security features and code enabled instead of having to choose multiple separate options and settings.
 Customization, whitelisting, adding BPS Bonus Custom Code or adding other personal custom .htaccess code is done with the BPS Custom Code feature.

+= BulletProof Security is Website Performance Optimized (Performance|Optimization) =

+Website performance is just as important as website security.
+BulletProof Security is website performance optimized with website owners best interests at heart.
+BulletProof Security does NOT abuse the WordPress Database by making excessive MySQL Queries.
+BulletProof Security does NOT store excessive & non-essential data in your WordPress Database.
+BulletProof Security does NOT use excessive Server Memory & Resources.
+BulletProof Security does NOT use any gimmicks or bells & whistles that will cost website owners their website performance.
+The benefits of having website security protection are negated if your website is performing poorly/slowly, continually experiencing out of memory errors/running out of memory, database size growing exponentially with non-essential stored data, etc. BulletProof Security can actually speed up & improve your website performance by using the Speed Boost Cache Bonus Code.
+See the BulletProof Security Bonus Custom Code help section below.

 = htaccess Core Website Security (Security|Firewalls) =

 WordPress Website Security Protection: BulletProof Security protects your website against 100,000's of different hacking attempts/attacks.
 The .htaccess security filters in BulletProof Security are designed to match malicious and nuisance attack patterns.
 The most important benefits of using a finite pattern matching method vs infinite banning/blocking individual IP's, Host's, Referer's, etc. is that your website performance and Server resources are not negatively impacted.
 In general, BulletProof Security takes an "Action Approach" to website security.
 Hacker X, Spammer X, Bad Bot X does bad Action Y = Forbidden/Blocked.
 An "Action Approach" is a much more effective and performance optimized approach to website security since the bad action itself is being blocked/forbidden instead of attempting to block an individual hacker/spammer that performed a bad action.
 Example: BulletProof Security blocks all SQL Injection hacking attempts/attacks no matter who performed that SQL Injection hacking attempt/attack.
 See the BulletProof Security Login Security & Monitoring Features section for additional features and options.
 See the BulletProof Security htaccess Core (Firewalls, etc.) Features section for additional features and options.